junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 1079
-congress: 112th CONGRESS
+congress: One Hundred Twelfth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber:
 ---

 # H.R.
 1079